 Whilst students beginning this course are not expected to have studied Food and Nutrition previously, they are expected to have an interest in the subject.
-Students will be expected to provide their own ingredients and it is essential they are organised and prepared for practical lessons.
+Students will be expected to provide most of the ingredients and will bring home what they make.
+It is essential they are organised and prepared for practical lessons.
 On average, there will be one practical cooking lesson each week.
-In addition, students are expected to practise dishes at home.
+In addition, students are expected to practise food preparation and cooking at home.

-Skills which will be assessed include: knowledge with understanding; handling information and solving problems; and experimental skills and investigations.
+Skills that will be assessed include: practical cooking skills; planning, organisation and time management; knowledge with understanding; handling information and solving problems; experimental skills and investigations.